tkawchak/TextAnalysisExtension/README.md

 # Data collection
 The extension does not collect any personal data.
 The only data that is stored in a cosmos DB instance is webpage data, extracted text, and any computed metrics such as a summary and readability metrics.

-# Donations
-I plan to keep this free and open source, but would greatly appreciate donations to support the server costs for running the application.
-If you feel so inclined, you can donate to here: [paypal.me/textanalysis](https://paypal.me/textanalysis?locale.x=en_US).

 # Get the Code
 ```bash
 git clone https://github.com/tkawchak/TextAnalysisExtension.git